OSU-HPCC/hpc-lessons/07_scaling.md

 ## Weak Scaling

-According to Amdahl's Law and the theory of strong scaling means high performance clusters like Cowboy are a waste of resources and money, so why do research institutions and governments spend millions of dollars on such systems?
+Amdahl's Law and the theory of strong scaling means high performance clusters like Cowboy are a waste of resources and money.
+So why do research institutions and governments spend millions of dollars on such systems?
 The answer is weak scaling.
 Returning to our fishing example, suppose we have discovered that by adding a third person fishing the lake, we do not gain any more speedup.
 We decide instead on a crew of two people fishing the lake and one person packaging the fish.

 ![Many Fishing](img/many-fishing.png "Many Fishing")

 Choosing to expand the business, we want to fish out several lakes.
 If we have several hundred lakes to fish out, the three person crew will be busy for quite some time.
 On the other hand, we could send out a three person crew to each lake, making the amount of time to finish all the lakes the same as finishing one lake.
 This is the idea behind *weak scaling*.
 Weak scaling says that as a problem size increases, we can increase the number of nodes/threads used to compute the problem, maintaining the faster speeds of the smaller version of the problem.

 Notice that we hit a speed limit when fishing individual lakes, but we could still benefit from lots of workers for multiple lakes.
-They were two different types of problems. **<-- What does sentence this mean? - Jamie** This is true in research computing as well.
+This principle holds true in research computing as well.
 The reason high performance clusters like Cowboy have become such useful tools in research is that there are many research problems that lend themselves to a parallel solution that takes advantage of weak scaling.
 It takes careful work, and difficult coding for a researcher to frame their problem correctly before taking advantage of tools like Cowboy.

 Let's have a look at our weak scaling submission scripts.